 - Interact professionally with all levels of staff and maintain the highest level of confidentiality; known for tact and diplomacy in handling sensitive issues [This line not only demonstrates the candidate’s excellent communication skills, but also her ability to keep company matters confidential.]

-- Collaborated with other departments in company to centralize customer database, hence reducing information retrieval time by 27% [Cite quantifiable metrics to support your achievements.
+- Collaborated with 3 other departments in company (Sales, Marketing and Operations) to centralize customer database, reducing information retrieval time by 27% [Cite quantifiable metrics to support your achievements.
 Do, however, be aware of your company confidentiality clause.]

 - Trained 9 newly hired staff members and provided exceptional support to managers and co-workers which increased overall efficiency by 30%